What’s it like being a mortgage broker?

 The queen of social media marketing in financial service, mainly Insta and TikTok.
 Karla started making videos about life insurance and other insurance products.
 I understand she has a queue of people wanting to work with her.

 You don’t need to spend huge amounts of money on a strategy like this.
 Just lots of time (especially at the beginning) and to be consistent.
-Don’t give up after you’ve not made bank after 3 videos… or even 103 actually.
+Don’t give up after you’ve not made it big after just 3 videos… or even 103 actually.

 https://www.instagram.com/theprotectionparent/?hl=en